The Fluorescent Veil: A Stealthy and Effective Physical Adversarial Patch Against Traffic Sign Recognition: Abstract

 \section{Abstract}

-Physical adversarial patches have emerged as a key adversarial attack to cause misclassification of traffic sign recognition (TSR) systems in the real world.
-However, existing adversarial patches have poor stealthiness and attack all vehicles indiscriminately once deployed.
-In this paper, we introduce an invisible and triggered physical adversarial patch (\sysname) with a novel attack vector, i.e., \textit{fluorescent ink}, to advance the state-of-the-art.
-It applies carefully designed fluorescent perturbations to a target sign, an attacker can later trigger a fluorescent effect using invisible ultraviolet light, causing the TSR system to misclassify the sign and potentially resulting in traffic accidents.
+Recently, traffic sign recognition (TSR) systems have become a prominent target for physical adversarial attacks.
+These attacks typically rely on conspicuous stickers and projections, or using invisible light and acoustic signals that can be easily blocked.
+In this paper, we introduce a novel attack medium, i.e., \textit{fluorescent ink}, to design a stealthy and effective physical adversarial patch, namely \sysname, to advance the state-of-the-art.
+Specifically, we first model the fluorescence effect in the digital domain to identify the optimal attack settings, which guide the real-world fluorescence parameters.
+By applying a carefully designed fluorescence perturbation to the target sign, the attacker can later trigger a fluorescent effect using invisible ultraviolet light, causing the TSR system to misclassify the sign and potentially leading to traffic accidents.
 We conducted a comprehensive evaluation to investigate the effectiveness of \sysname, which shows a success rate of $98.31\%$ in low-light conditions.
 Furthermore, our attack successfully bypasses five popular defenses and achieves a success rate of $96.72\%$.